Chern-Dold character in complex cobordisms and theta divisors: Complex bordisms and cobordisms

 \section{Complex bordisms and cobordisms}

 We present now a brief review of the complex cobordism theory, referring for the details to Stong's lecture notes \cite{Stong-68}, or, for more algebraic view, to Quillen's work \cite{Quil-71}.
-For the theory of the characteristic classes in cohomology we refer to Milnor and Stasheff \cite{MS}, in $K$-theory to Atiyah \cite{Atiyah} and in cobordism theory to Conner and Floyd \cite{CF}, for the relations with algebraic cobordisms to Panin et al \cite{PPR} and to the survey \cite{B-2012}.
+For the theory of the characteristic classes in cohomology theory we refer to Milnor and Stasheff \cite{MS}, in $K$-theory - to Atiyah \cite{Atiyah} and in cobordism theory - to Conner and Floyd \cite{CF,CF2}, for relations with the theory of algebraic cobordisms \cite{LM} - to Panin et al \cite{PPR} and survey \cite{B-2012}.